top

 What is Hibiscrub?

 Hibiscrub is a hospital-strength antimicrobial skin cleanser containing the active ingredient Chlorhexidine gluconate.
-It is available for use at home and is a proven antiseptic, antibacterial and disinfectant that is effective against a wide range of bacteria, viruses, yeasts and some fungi.
+It is available for home use and is a proven antiseptic, antibacterial, and disinfectant effective against a wide range of bacteria, viruses, yeasts, and some fungi.
 Hibiscrub is even effective against MRSA.

 What is Hibiscrub used for?